 What the Future Holds with This Degree

 Just as there is with early childhood educators, there is always a need for qualified elementary and secondary teachers.
-Graduates can earn a great living working as substitute teachers, temporary teachers and, of course, full-time staffed teachers for students in grades K-high school.
+Graduates can earn a great living working as substitute teachers, temporary teachers, and, of course, full-time staffed teachers for students in grades K-high school.
+There is a lot of room to experiment with how you want to proceed with your career.

-According to the BLS, employment of elementary and high school teachers is expected to grow 4% between 2019 and 2029.
-The median annual wage for elementary school teachers was $59,670 in May 2019, while the median annual age for high school teachers was $61,660 in May 2019.
+According to the BLS, the employment of elementary and high school teachers is expected to grow 8% between 2020 and 2030.
+The median annual wage for elementary school teachers was $61,400 in May 2021, while the median annual age for high school teachers was $61,820 in May 2021.

 Graduates with this degree have two career paths to choose from: you may either choose to work in daycares or hospitals caring for these children, or you may choose to teach classes in elementary, middle, and high schools.